openstack/osprofiler/README.rst

         RPC calls are used for interaction between services of one project.
         It's well known that projects are using oslo.messaging to deal with RPC.
-        So the best way to enable cross service tracing (inside of project).
-Is to add trace info to all messages (in case of inited profiler).
+        So the best way to enable cross service tracing (inside of project) is to add trace info to all messages (in case of inited profiler).
 And initialize profiler on callee side, if there is a trace info in message.

-* **What points should be by default tracked**
+* **What points should be tracked by default**

    I think that for all projects we should include by default 3 kinds o points: